projectara/greybus-spec/source/hardware_model.rst

 constraints:

-- Before a Module is first attached to an Interface Block, and during the initialization of a Greybus System, UNIPRO is either UPRO_OFF or UPRO_DOWN.
+- Before a Module is first attached to an Interface Block, and during the initialization of a Greybus System, UNIPRO is either UNIPRO_OFF or UNIPRO_DOWN.

-- If a Module is not attached to an Interface Block, UNIPRO cannot become UPRO_UP, UPRO_HIBERNATE, or UPRO_RELINK.
+- If a Module is not attached to an Interface Block, UNIPRO cannot become UNIPRO_UP, UNIPRO_HIBERNATE, or UNIPRO_RELINK.

-- The SVC can set UNIPRO to either UPRO_OFF (and subsequently to UPRO_DOWN) at any time, regardless of whether a Module is attached to the Interface Block.
+- The SVC can set UNIPRO to either UNIPRO_OFF (and subsequently to UNIPRO_DOWN) at any time, regardless of whether a Module is attached to the Interface Block.

-- Both the SVC and any attached Module's Interface shall be notified, by implementation-specific means, if UNIPRO becomes any of the values UPRO_LSS, UPRO_UP, UPRO_HIBERNATE, or UPRO_RELINK.
+- Both the SVC and any attached Module's Interface shall be notified, by implementation-specific means, if UNIPRO becomes any of the values UNIPRO_LSS, UNIPRO_UP, UNIPRO_HIBERNATE, or UNIPRO_RELINK.

-- If UNIPRO is UPRO_DOWN, either the SVC or an attached Module's Interface may set UNIPRO to UPRO_LSS.
+- If UNIPRO is UNIPRO_DOWN, either the SVC or an attached Module's Interface may set UNIPRO to UNIPRO_LSS.

-- If the SVC sets UNIPRO to UPRO_LSS, the attached Module's Interface may subsequently set UNIPRO to UPRO_UP, within a duration defined by the |unipro| standard.
+- If the SVC sets UNIPRO to UNIPRO_LSS, the attached Module's Interface may subsequently set UNIPRO to UNIPRO_UP, within a duration defined by the |unipro| standard.

-- If an attached Module's Interface sets UNIPRO to UPRO_LSS, the SVC may subsequently set UNIPRO to UPRO_UP, within the same duration.
+- If an attached Module's Interface sets UNIPRO to UNIPRO_LSS, the SVC may subsequently set UNIPRO to UNIPRO_UP, within the same duration.

-- If UNIPRO remains UPRO_LSS for a duration defined by the |unipro|
+- If UNIPRO remains UNIPRO_LSS for a duration defined by the |unipro|
-  standard, it autonomously (i.e., without the SVC or Module making the change) is set to UPRO_DOWN.
+  standard, it autonomously (i.e., without the SVC or Module making the change) is set to UNIPRO_DOWN.

-  When this occurs, if the SVC set UNIPRO to UPRO_LSS, the SVC shall be notified by implementation-specific means; similarly, if the Interface sets UNIPRO to UPRO_LSS, the Interface shall be notified by implementation-specific means.
+  When this occurs, if the SVC set UNIPRO to UNIPRO_LSS, the SVC shall be notified by implementation-specific means; similarly, if the Interface sets UNIPRO to UNIPRO_LSS, the Interface shall be notified by implementation-specific means.

-- The SVC can set UNIPRO to UPRO_HIBERNATE.
+- The SVC can set UNIPRO to UNIPRO_HIBERNATE.

-- If UNIPRO is UPRO_HIBERNATE, the SVC can attempt to set UNIPRO to UPRO_UP.
+- If UNIPRO is UNIPRO_HIBERNATE, the SVC can attempt to set UNIPRO to UNIPRO_UP.

   The SVC shall be notified whether the attempt succeeds or fails.
 If a Module is attached to the Interface Block, the Interface on the Module may be notified if the attempt succeeds or fails.
 In both cases, the notification is through implementation-specific means.

-- An attached Module can, but should not, set UNIPRO to UPRO_HIBERNATE or UPRO_RELINK.
+- An attached Module can, but should not, set UNIPRO to UNIPRO_HIBERNATE or UNIPRO_RELINK.

-- The SVC can, but should not, set UNIPRO to UPRO_RELINK.
+- The SVC can, but should not, set UNIPRO to UNIPRO_RELINK.

 ..
 XXX those later sections don't have those descriptions yet.
 But they will need these definitions to exist in order to be written.